zainab22h/georgeclooney/README.md

-Sinatra
+InstaDetect
 =============

-Brought to you by Lighthouse Labs
+Brought to you by Cody Brouwers

-## Getting Started

-1. `bundle install`
-2. `shotgun -p 3000 -o 0.0.0.0`
-3. Visit `http://localhost:3000/` in your browser
+This is an app that you can use to search Instagram tags and also use face detection to get information about the faces in the instagram picture.